To main content

 • Panoramica – Panoramica is the first Latin American film festival in Stockholm.
 It provides an opportunity to promote the screening and distribution of Latin American films in Sweden contributing to increased diversity within the Swedish film scene.

-• Cinema Queer – Cinema Queer has become an important platform for LGBTQ film in Sweden.
+• Cinema Queer – Cinema Queer has become an important platform for LGBTQ films in Sweden.
 The festival focuses on movies that question, discuss, and aren't limited to existing norms while highlighting stories that otherwise wouldn’t be recognized.

 • SIFFF: Monsters of Film – Just in time for Halloween, the genre film festival Monsters of Film does its best to frighten its visitors with ghosts, ghouls, psychotic killers, and, of course, monsters.